Reinforcing a Philosophy: A counting approach to square functions over local fields: Introduction

+\emph{Funding}.
 During the production of this manuscript, the first author was supported by postdoctoral grant no.~2018.0362 of the Knut and Alice Wallenberg Foundation, in the name of the second author.
-In addition, the second author held a Starting Grant of the Swedish Science Foundation (Vetenskapsr{\aa}det) under grant agreement no.~2017-05110.
+In addition, the second author held a Starting Grant of the Swedish Science Foundation (Vetenskapsr{\aa}det) under grant agreement no.~2017-05110, and in the later stages a Project Grant (no.~2022-03717) by the same funder.
 We are grateful to both bodies for allowing the third author to visit Gothenburg in February 2020 and in November 2021, as well as to the department for mathematical sciences at Chalmers University of Technology and the University of Gothenburg for its hospitality.
+The third author was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.
 Part of the work was undertaken while the authors were participating in the Harmonic Analysis and Analytic Number Theory Trimester Program at the Hausdorff Institute of Mathematics in the summer of 2021, whose hospitality is also gratefully acknowledged.
-The third author also thanks Trevor Wooley for introducing him to the method and for providing valuable references.